top of page

 "Mom." ~Kusama, Age 10

-A young Kusama began drawing her now-iconic dots and repeating patterns as a young child.
-She describes this style as the way she made sense of a world that often felt overwhelming to her.
-Unfortunately, Yayoi's parents didn't always understand her desire to be an artist.
-Nevertheless, she kept going.
+Kusama began drawing her now-iconic dots and repeating patterns as a young child.
+She describes this style as the way she made sense of a world that often felt overwhelming.
+Her parents didn't always understand her desire to be an artist.
+She kept going anyway.

 Today, millions of people visit her exhibitions around the world.
-Fun fact, many of them are children who feel an instant, joyful connection to what she creates.
+Many of them are children who feel an instant, joyful connection to what she creates.

-Try it at home: A Pattern drawing.
-Choose one simple shape (a dot, a star, a squiggle) and fill an entire page with it.
+Try it at home: Choose one simple shape (a dot, a star, a squiggle) and fill an entire page with it.
 Vary the size, the color, the spacing.
-For more "infinity net" art inspiration check out Art with Jenny K.
+For more "infinity net" art inspiration, check out Art with Jenny K.

 7. Kehinde Wiley